vancouvercodingschool/code-102-guide/README.md

 # Code 102: Intro to Software Development

 This is the Facilitator's Guide for Code 102.
 This document is instructor-facing.

+All top level resources are outlines in the [Guide Doc](https://docs.google.com/document/d/1QXPjUWIDARerOch8qAlIUeqICTt_3zTWzkWsomhaiSY/edit)

 ## Index of Topics